IndigoBeetle/KwyllDocs/docs/logic/intro.md

 as it is no longer necessary.
 On the right of the *Node* are the output ports, in this example there are two *Flow Ports*, True and False.
-This *Node* is a "branching" node, it will perform a comparison of the two values A and B using the specified comparison type, for example "equal".
+This *Node* is a "branching" node, it will perform a comparison of the two values A and B using the specified comparison type, for example "Equals".
 If the comparison results in a true result, i.e. the two values are equal, the flow will follow whatever is connected to the True output *Port*, if anything.
 If the comparison is false, A and B are not equal, the flow will follow the False output *Port*.